How do you work with clients?

 My projects are mostly based in Montclair, Upper Montclair, and Glen Ridge, NJ.
-I also accept projects in Verona, the Caldwells, Cedar Grove, Bloomfield, Nutley, Fair Lawn, Maplewood, West Orange, South Orange, Summit, Short Hills, and Livingston.
+I also accept projects in Verona, the Caldwells, Cedar Grove, Bloomfield, Nutley, Maplewood, West Orange, and South Orange.
 I limit kitchen and bath renovation projects to a 30-minute radius from Montclair, NJ, as I am very hands-on and make frequent job site visits during construction.
 For established clients, I am available for vacation homes in Jersey shore towns such as Spring Lake or Ocean Grove.
 I am also available for long-distance design work on a case-by-case basis.

 I’m interested.
 How do we get started?